abylgazievaalt/courses_app/README.md

 ### • Branch
 ·latitude(String): latitude of the courses place

-·longitude(String)L longitude of the courses place
+·longitude(String): longitude of the courses place

 ·address(String): address of the courses